 A Wetsuit is a garment, made of a light material such as neoprene, the wetsuit actually does let a little water into the suit.
-The water is allowed to circulate between the skin of the diver and the inside layer.
-As a result, the trapped water gradually warms up to body temperature and can help keep the diver comfortable during the diving process.
-A Wetsuits purpose is to provide thermal insulation, abrasion resistance and buoyancy.
+The water is allowed to circulate between the skin of the diver and the outside suit layer.
+As a result, the trapped water is gradually warmed up to near body temperature and can help keep the diver comfortable during the diving process.
+The suit layer helps insulate the warmed water next to the body from the outside water.
+A wetsuits purpose is to provide thermal insulation, abrasion resistance and buoyancy.

 Suits range from a thin (1 mm or less) "shortie", covering just the torso, to a full 8 mm semi-dry, usually complemented by neoprene boots, gloves and hood.
 Wetsuits come in different thicknesses depending on the conditions for which it is intended.
 The thicker the suit, the warmer it will keep the wearer.